Ashley Graham Surprises Fans With Beautiful Breastfeeding Photo: ‘Now We’re Family Forever’

 “My heart is literally melting.
 Love you both and can’t wait to squeeze him,” one follower commented on the photo.

 “So in love with this picture.
-Breastfeeding my baby was the most precious bonding time ever!,” a second added in addition to a series of red heart emoji.
+Breastfeeding my baby was the most precious bonding time ever,” a second added in addition to a series of red heart emoji.

 “Loved the podcast!
 Such an amazing moment!
 Thank you for sharing with your viewers,” another chimed in.